-OH A/ODE Requirements Hybrid/Onsite Plan Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Site and partially BLS Special Program director and staff have designed procedures for addressing the needs of our medically fragile, complex and nursing- Comprehensive Distance Learning models), or Comprehensive dependent students Distance Learning models.
-Me dically Fragile, Complex and Nursing-Dependent Student Req uirements All districts must account for students who have health conditions that require additional nursing services.
+201 Hotel Moke of Obtained OHA/ODE Requirements Hybrid/Onsite Plan ☐ Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Site and partially Comprehensive Distance Learning models), or Comprehensive Distance Learning models.
+BLS Special Program director and staff have designed procedures for addressing the needs of our medically fragile, complex and nursing-dependent students Medically Fragile, Complex and Nursing-Dependent Student Requirements □ All districts must account for students who have health conditions that require additional nursing services.
 Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services.

-OHA \/OD E Requirements Hybrid/Onsite Plan 2.
+OHA /OD E Requirements Hybrid/Onsite Plan 2.
 Medically Fragile: Are students who may have a life- threatening health condition and who may require immediate professional nursing services.
-3. Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. f and school administrators, in partnership with school nurses, ther school health providers, should work with rdisciplinary teams to address individual student needs.
-The ool registered nurse (RN) is responsible for nursing care rided to individual students as outlined in ODE guidance and state e law: • Communicate with parents and health care providers to determine return to school status and current needs of the student. • Coordinate and update other health services the student may be receiving in addition to nursing services.
-This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. • Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations.
-The RN practicing in the school setting should be supported to • remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. • Service provision should consider health and safety as well as legal standards. • Appropriate medical-grade personal protective equipment (PPE) should be made available to nurses and other health providers. • Work with an interdisciplinary team to meet requirements of ADA and FAPE. • High-risk individuals may meet criteria for exclusion during a local health crisis. • Refer to updated state and national guidance and resources such as: O U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020.
+3. Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services.
+Staf f and school administrators, in partnership with school nurses, or o ther school health providers, should work with disciplinary teams to address individual student needs.
+The ol registered nurse (RN) is responsible for nursing care prov rided to individual students as outlined in ODE guidance and state e law: • Communicate with parents and health care providers to determine return to school status and current needs of the student. • Coordinate and update other health services the student may be receiving in addition to nursing services.
+This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. • Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations. • The RN practicing in the school setting should be supported to remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association . • Service provision should consider health and safety as well as legal standards. • Appropriate medical-grade personal protective equipment (PPE) should be made available to nurses and other health providers. • Work with an interdisciplinary team to meet requirements of ADA and FAPE. • High-risk individuals may meet criteria for exclusion during a local health crisis. • Refer to updated state and national guidance and resources such as: U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020.
 ODE guidance updates for Special Education.
 Example from March 11, 2020.
 OAR 581-015-2000 Special Education, requires districts to provide 'school health services and school nurse services' as part of the 'related services' in order 'to assist a child with a disability to benefit from special education.'
 OAR 333-019-0010 Public Health: Investigation and Control of Diseases: General Powers and Responsibilities, outlines authority and responsibilities for school exclusion.
-CACIUSIOII.